Harold Wyndham: Career and the "Wyndham Report"

 In 1954 he was appointed to chair a committee tasked to completely review the Secondary education system in New South Wales and make recommendations for improvements to be implemented.
 The committee's report, popularly referred to as "The Wyndham Report", was presented to the Minister in October 1957.
 The report gave rise to the Public Education Act of 1961 and was brought into effect in 1962.

 Key amongst the changes was the objective of presenting all students with the opportunity to experience a wide range of subjects, including visual arts, industrial arts, music and drama, and a wide range of languages.
 The Five-year Secondary School system was abandoned in favour of adding another year to the course, with major statewide external examinations at the end of the tenth (School Certificate) and the twelfth (Higher School Certificate) years of schooling.

-When Dr Wyndham was appointed as Director-General of Education there were 455,000 students in the NSW Education system, of whom 100,000 were in Secondary schools; By 1968 there was over 244,000 students in secondary school of whom 64% could be expected to complete the Higher School Certificate.
+When Wyndham was appointed as Director-General of Education there were 455,000 students in the NSW Education system, of whom 100,000 were in Secondary schools; By 1968 there was over 244,000 students in secondary school of whom 64% could be expected to complete the Higher School Certificate.

 Public life

 Wyndham devoted much of his life to public service outside of his role in the Department of Education.
 In 1945 he led the Australian delegation at the conference which created UNESCO and was a member of the Australian delegation to UNESCO in 1958 and again in 1966.
 In 1959 he represented Australia at the Commonwealth Education Conference at Oxford and again in New Delhi in 1962.
 He was a Fellow of the Royal Institute of Public Administration and a Fellow and President (1963–1965) of the Australian College of Educators.
 He was Chairman of the NSW State Library Board, NSW State Archives Authority, Secondary Schools Board, Board of Senior School Studies, Board of Teacher Education, Sydney Symphony Orchestra Advisory Committee and Intellectually Handicapped Standing Committee amongst others.
 He was a member of the Senate of the University of Sydney, Council of the University of New South Wales, Council of the University of New England, Council of Macquarie University, Technical Education Advisory Council and the Sydney Opera House Trust.
-In 1961 Wyndham was appointed a Commander of the Order of the British Empire for 'services to education in NSW and in 1969 appointed a Knight Bachelor.
+In 1961 Wyndham was appointed a Commander of the Order of the British Empire for "services to education in NSW" and in 1969 appointed a Knight Bachelor.